 3. Go up to Perry’s Victory and International Peace Memorial

-It’s hard to miss Perry’s Victory and International Peace Memorial and its towering on the island.
+It’s hard to miss Perry’s Victory and International Peace Memorial towering on the island.
 Managed by the National Park Service, we learned about this 352-foot iconic memorial dedicated as a symbol of peace between the U.S., Canada, and Great Britain.
 Head to the Visitor Center to learn more about Commodore Oliver H. Perry and his naval victory in the War of 1812.

 For a truly unique opportunity, it’s worth it to take the elevator to the top of the monument up 317 feet.
 Luckily, the weather was in our favor and we had excellent views.
 From here, you’ll be granted amazing views on a clear day including the Cedar Point amusement park.According to the park ranger, it was the first clear day in awhile.
 As a perk, they even offer binoculars .
 The kids couldn’t wait to get their hands them.
 Admission is $10 per adults and I think it was well worth it since it goes to our beloved National Parks system.
 Plus, kids under 15 are free!

 Tip: Kids can participate in the Junior Ranger Program.
 And don’t forget to bring your National Park Passport to get stamped!